 I would also assess how the patient walks; I can tell a lot about a patient’s spine by the way they walk.
 It’s very common for a person’s gait to change with the development of various spinal conditions due to the body’s tendency to try and compensate for a loss of spinal curvature.

-Next, I would take an X-ray of the entire spine to check sagittal alignment, and from the results, I would know what I need to assess and diagnose straight back syndrome.
+Next, I would take an X-ray of the entire spine to check for sagittal alignment or sagittal imbalance, and from the results, I would know what I need to assess and diagnose straight back syndrome.

 So after a diagnosis of straight back syndrome, what can a person do to treat the condition proactively?